-The company that runs the lodge—Alaska Wildland Adventures—was started by Kirk Hoessle, a Missourian who came here for a summer job years ago and never really left.
-He started AWA as a tent safari and rafting tour operator, but then expanded his company beyond the tents— the Kenai Riverside Lodge was the second lodge to open—but he wanted to keep them small, for an intimate vibe.
+The company that owns and operates the lodge—Alaska Wildland Adventures—was started by Kirk Hoessle, a Missourian who came here for a summer job years ago and never really left.
+He started AWA as a tent safari and rafting tour operator, but then expanded his company beyond the tents— the Kenai Riverside Lodge was the first lodge to open—but he wanted to keep them small, for an intimate vibe.
 He's long been an advocate for ecotourism in Alaska, and prides himself on hiring guides with the same expertise and passion about the great outdoors.

 Meals here are served family-style, so you get to know the guides, staff, and your fellow guests on a different level than you would at a large resort.
 The site has been in use for over 25 years, with native species and natural landscaping.
 It's lush, gorgeous, and nicely wild—it doesn't look manicured.
-You also have easy access to the town of Cooper Landing, so you can also get a taste of local life, too.
+You also have easy access to the town of Cooper Landing so you can get a taste of local life.